-Michael Beck is the lead marine scientist for the Nature Conservancy and an adjunct professor in the Department of Ocean Sciences at the University of California at Santa Cruz.
+Michael Beck is a research professor at the Institute of Marine Sciences of the University of California at Santa Cruz.

 Coastal development and climate change are major threats to marine ecosystems.
 These impacts also increase the vulnerability of people and property to coastal hazards, including storm surge and sea level rise.
 Increasingly, climate adaptation funds are allocated for development of “gray” infrastructure, such as seawalls and jetties, to mitigate these effects.
 Unfortunately, these structures can harm coastal systems by direct destruction and indirect effects such as erosion and “coastal squeeze,” which occurs when a coastal habitat is trapped between a fixed landward boundary, such as a sea wall, and rising sea levels, and is therefore unable to adapt and expand appropriately.

 Beck’s fellowship project aimed to increase the links between disaster risk reduction, climate adaptation, and environmental restoration.
 He sought to redirect climate-adaptation strategies and funding to support the restoration of wetlands and reefs (e.g. “green” infrastructure) to help reduce socioeconomic vulnerability to coastal hazards.
 Beck encouraged climate-resilient development planning and habitat restoration by presenting ecosystems as viable options for climate adaptation and hazard mitigation with comparative advantages over gray infrastructure solutions.